'I'm trying not to be stubborn in my beliefs' - Tuchel admits reputation for falling out with directors but wants Chelsea back on top | Goal.com

 Chelsea's new manager Thomas Tuchel wants to learn from his troubled past that has seen him fall out with club directors as he looks to find success during his time in west London.

-At PSG, Tuchel fell out with the sporting director Leonardo over transfers in his final few months.
+At Paris Saint-Germain, Tuchel fell out with the sporting director Leonardo over transfers in his final few months.

 That bust-up led to him being sacked in December despite winning the league and reaching the club's first Champions League final.